David Rudisha: 2013-2015: Injuries and second world title

-2016

-Rudisha successfully defended his Olympic title at the 2016 Rio Summer Olympics, taking gold with a time of 1:42.15.
+On 5 June 2016, Rudisha once again attempted to break the 600 m world best at the Birmingham Diamond League.
+He missed the world best but set a new African best of 1:13.10 and the second-fastest time ever.
+Rudisha secured his qualification for the 2016 Summer Olympics after finishing third at the Kenyan Olympic Trials in a time of 1:44.23.
+At the Olympics, successfully defended his Olympic title, taking gold with a time of 1:42.15.
 He was the first person since Peter Snell in 1964 to win back-to-back Olympic 800 m titles.
 The final went out very quickly with fellow Kenyan Alfred Kipketer leading through 200 m in 23.2 sec.
 Rudisha was tucked in close behind through a 49.3 first 400 m.
 With just under 300 m to go Rudisha made a strong surge to the front.
 A large gap was formed that proved too much for fast closing Taoufik Makhloufi of Algeria in the final homestretch.
-His finishing time was the fastest he has run since the 2012 Olympic final in London, as well as the fastest time in the world for 2016.
+His finishing time was the fastest he had run since the 2012 Olympic final in London, as well as the fastest time in the world for 2016.